Casino Royale poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Casino Royale against these established plot points, we can identify how Martin Campbell utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Casino Royale within the action genre.

 Martin Campbell's Structural Approach